tymyrddin/purple/source/docs/systems-architecture/the-role.md

 about systems as wholes rather than components, and the discipline to document decisions in ways that remain comprehensible to people who were not in the room when they were made.

-[PSL](../foundations/problem-solving/index.rst) identifies this as one of three layers, not the whole of the work.
+The [problem-solving frame](../foundations/problem-solving/index.rst) identifies this as one of three layers, not the whole of the work.
 An architect who operates primarily at the rational layer will produce technically sophisticated documentation that underestimates the conditions required for the design to be implemented and operated.